 precancerous lesions in high-risk people such as smokers and patients with

 chronic obstructive pulmonary disease who receive vitamin E and N-acetyl

 cysteine (NAC) to relieve mucus production.

-To find out the natural food sources of the antioxidants on the following list.
-Click the blue links.
+To find out the highest natural food sources of these antioxidants see the links below.

 Compounds with antioxidant abilities